 Robert G. "Bobby" Sexton is a citrus grower and juice processor from Vero Beach, Florida.
 He is the owner, a Director and President of Oslo Citrus Growers Association, Inc., and co-owner of Orchid Island Juice Company.
 He is coowner and serves as Chairman of Oslo Packing Company and Sexton Inc., family real estate companies.
 He is co-owner and serves as a Director on the Boards of Lost Legend, LLC, Sexton Grove Holdings, an agricultural company, and Sexton Citrus, LLC.
 He is a shareholder and also serves as a Director on the Board of the Federal Agricultural Mortgage Corporation (Farmer Mac).
 He serves on the Board of the Scholarship Foundation of Indian River County and the Indian River Citrus League.
-Mr. Sexton was elected to the Farm Credit of South Florida board in 1995 and his current term of office is 2019 -2022.
-He is a current member of the Audit and Governance Committees, and he served on the CEO Selection Committee.
+Mr. Sexton was elected to the Farm Credit of South Florida board in 1995 and his current term of office is 2022 -2025.
+He is a current member of the Audit and Governance Committees.

-Lisa Sherman is a citrus grower in Highlands County and has ownership interest in Black Bear Citrus, LLC and Lake Childs Citrus, Inc. She is a Certified Public Accountant in Lake Placid.
-Ms. Sherman is an officer and serves on the board of Black Bear Citrus, LLC, Lake Childs Citrus, Inc., The Great Fruit Company, Inc., Highlands County 4H Club Foundation, Embassy Ministries, Inc., Good Care Home, Inc., and Lisa Sherman, CPA, P.A.
-Mrs. Sherman had previously held an Outside Director position on the boards of Farm Credit of

-Southwest Florida and Farm Credit of Florida from 2008 until May 2014.
-On May 29, 2014, the board appointed Mrs. Sherman as an appointed stockholder director, a position established under the Bylaws and her current term of office is 2020 - 2023.
-Ms. Sherman serves as chair of the Audit Committee, and is a current member of the Compensation and Executive Committees, and she served on the CEO Selection Committee.
+Alisa "Lisa" Sherman operates a beef cattle operation in Highlands County and is a Certified Public Accountant in Lake Placid.
+Ms. Sherman is an officer and serves on the board of Lake Childs Citrus, Inc., The Great Fruit Company, Inc., Highlands County 4H Club Foundation, Inc., Embassy Ministries, Inc., Good Care Home, Inc., and Lisa Sherman, CPA, P.A.
+Ms. Sherman is an officer of Citrus Marketing Services, Inc. She had previously held an Outside Director position on the boards of Farm Credit of Southwest Florida and Farm Credit of Florida from 2008 until May 2014.
+On May 29, 2014, the board appointed Ms. Sherman as an appointed stockholder director, a position established under the Bylaws and her current term of office is 2020 - 2023.
+Ms. Sherman serves as chair of the Audit Committee, and is a current member of the Compensation and Executive Committees.

-Wavne H. Simmons is a citrus grower, certified crop advisor. timber farmer, realtor, and rental property owner from LaBelle, Florida.
+Wayne H. Simmons is a citrus grower, certified crop advisor, timber farmer, realtor, and rental property owner from LaBelle, Florida.
 He is an owner and President of Simmons Family Grove, Inc. He is an owner and manager of LaBelle Fruit Company, LLC, LaBelle Housing Company, LLC and LaBelle Timber Company, LLC.
-Mr. Simmons is a Broker Associate of Southern Heritage Real Estate and Investments.
-He is also licensed in Georgia as an associate with Greene Forest & Farm Realty, LLC.
+Mr. Simmons is a Broker Associate of Southern Heritage Real Estate and Investments, and with Greene Forest & Farm Realty, LLC.
 He is a Director and Past President of the Gulf Citrus Growers Association.
-Mr. Simmons is a past Director of the Citrus Research and Development Foundation.
+Mr. Simmons is a past Director of the Citrus Research and

+Development Foundation.
 He is also a member of the Hendry County Farm Bureau and the Realtors Land Institute.
 Mr. Simmons serves on the Board of the National Agricultural Research, Extension, Education and Economics Advisory Board - Citrus Disease Subcommittee.
 Mr. Simmons was elected to the Farm Credit of Florida board in 2014 and his term of office is 2020 - 2023.
 He also serves on the AgFirst District Advisory Committee.
-Mr. Simmons serves as chair of the Credit/Lending Committee, and is a current member of the Governance and Executive Committees, and he served on the CEO Selection Committee.
+Mr. Simmons serves as chair of the Credit/Lending Committee, and is a current member of the Governance and Executive Committees.